Alais29/femhack-frontend-challenge/README.md

 - To check for stylelint errors in stylesheets, run `npm run lint:styles`.
 - To automatically fix stylelint errors in stylesheets, run `npm run fix:styles`.

+## Why React?
+Why React-Charts-js ?
+Why React-Svg-world-map  👀?

+We decided to use `React` and `Vite` because they are the libraries we have the most experience with.
+Similarly, our choice of `MUI` was based on our familiarity with it.
+While we may not be experts in MUI, we have used it in some past projects, and it allows us to create acceptable layouts for the user.

+When it came to choosing a chart library, we conducted an internet search for popular options in React.
+We ultimately decided to go with `Charts.js` in its React version.
+Although it may not have the highest number of stars compared to libraries like Recharts, we believe that for the femhack project's MVP, Charts.js is more precise and straightforward.
+We considered Recharts to be better suited for more complex charting needs, and we also found Charts.js to have a more user-friendly UI.

+For the decision regarding the chart that required a world map, we were interested in several libraries.
+The one that caught our attention the most was `react-globe`.
+However, it required knowledge of `three.js`, and we were unable to render the chart as expected.
+We extensively searched the internet and tried various iterations, but many libraries were either paid or similar to Google Maps.
+After much searching, we came across the library `React-SVG-World-Map`, which is quite simple and allowed us, given the time constraints of the project, to display the top countries of the year 2020.

 ## Folders Sctructure

-We have decided to use a simple folder structure, where inside src we will have /assets, where useful images can be found that may be shared between components.
-Then we have the /components folder, which contains /charts, /common, and /layout.
+We have decided to use a simple folder structure, where inside src we will have `/assets`, where useful images can be found that may be shared between components.
+Then we have the /components folder, which contains `/charts`, `/common`, and `/layout`.
 The first folder has various chart components, common has reusable and shared components, and finally /layout contains components that only contain others.

 Next are the hooks, which are custom hooks that provide data that can be reused among different components.